rravipra/NLP/README.md

 7) The text for Alice in Wonderland downloaded using the NLTK library.

 8) You can use your own dataset where text from each language is translated to the other language that has been mentioned.

+9) You can use your own datasets.
+The datasets should be text files that contains two sentences of words where the sentences are separated by a tab (i.e "\t") line by line.

 # Methods used